linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

 Let's encode Game Boy's instruction in OCaml.

-The instruction set of Game Boy consists of 8-bit instructions and 16-bit instructions.
-8-bit instructions take 8-bit values (8-bit registers, 8-bit immediate values, etc.) as arguments, and 16-bit instructions take 16-bit values (16-bit registers, 16-bit immediate values, etc.) as arguments.
+The instruction set of Game Boy consists of

+- _8-bit instructions_: takes 8-bit values (8-bit registers, 8-bit immediate values, etc.) as arguments.
+- _16-bit instructions_: takes 16-bit values (16-bit registers, 16-bit immediate values, etc.) as arguments.

 For example, there are two versions of addition as shown below:

 ```assembly
 # 8-bit version